Homeschooling laws can change, so be sure to check the Texas Department of Education website for updates.

 - Curriculum must include reading, spelling, grammar, mathematics, and good citizenship.

-What do homeschooled students need to know about how to transfer from homeschool to public school in Texas?
+Homeschooled students can return to public school at any time.
 In most cases, homeschooled students entering public school will have to take placement assessments so that the school district can determine appropriate coursework levels and award any credit.
 Alternatively, or along with the placement tests, the curriculum or work of homeschooled students may also be reviewed to establish credit.
 Homeschooled students should be treated like their peers who have attended unaccredited private schools (TEC, §74.26(a)(2)).

 If you want more information regarding Texas homeschool laws and Texas homeschooling in general, the Texas Education Agency also recommends visiting the websites for the Texas Homeschool Coalition and Texas Home Educators.